nginx-clojure/nginx-clojure.github.io/Configuration.md

        }
 ```

-You should set your  JAR files to class path, see [2.1 JVM Path , Class Path & Other JVM Options](#21-jvm-path--class-path--other-jvm-options) .
+You should set your  JAR files or directory to class path, see [2.1 JVM Path , Class Path & Other JVM Options](#21-jvm-path--class-path--other-jvm-options) .

-2.4 Chose  Coroutine based Socket Or Asynchronous Socket Or Thread Pool for slow I/O operations
+2.4 Chose  Coroutine based Socket Or Asynchronous Socket/Channel Or Thread Pool for slow I/O operations
 -----------------

 If the http service should do some slow I/O operations such as access external http service, database, etc.  nginx worker will be blocked by those operations